tylerfowle/dtags/readme.md

 ## commands

-`add` : add tag to current directory
+`add` : add tag to current _working_ directory
-`del` : delete tag and associated path from database `` : returns a path from a tag
-`tags` : lists all tags associated with current directory
+`del` : delete tag and associated path from database, dtags doesnt care were this command is ran from `list` : lists all tags associated with current directory, is backwards compatible with bash version `[string]` : returns a path from a tag, `cd`s you to the directory when called from bash helper script/alias

-`list`: prints all tags and their associated directories
+``,`all`,`more`: prints all tags and their associated directories

-#### issues:
+#### issues/todos:
 case sensitive tags?
+prompt for overwrite of tag?
-change all commands to be flags? add fuzzy searching when called with no arguments add install script add uninstall script
+change all commands to be flags? bash/zsh completion?

+add fuzzy searching when called with no arguments add install script add uninstall script